 We are making history in the Gallatin Valley!
 The Bozeman Area Community Foundation is hosting the largest county-wide celebration of giving to date called Give BIg Gallatin Valley!
 Give Big is a 24-hour, online and live celebration of giving on May 3rd created to increase philanthropy in Gallatin County.
 The goal is simple - inspire our neighbors like YOU to come together, show YOUR pride in our communities, and contribute to support the life-changing work of our local nonprofit organizations!Together, we can make a BIG impact.

 Johni founded Sage Gardeners in 2010.
-She primarily focuses her talents and energy as the executive director, program director, communications, fundraising, and development director, and most importantly, volunteer coordinator.
-She holds both undergraduate and graduate degrees from the University of Denver in environmental science and environmental policy (respectively), a level two Master Gardener certificate, horticultural therapy student, and warm weather seeker.
+She "primarily" focuses her talents and energy as the executive director, program director, communications, fundraising, and development director, and most importantly, volunteer coordinator.
+She holds both an undergraduate and graduate degree from the University of Denver in environmental science and environmental policy (respectively).
+She has a level two Master Gardener certificate (working on the third), studying horticultural therapy and nutrition student, and always a warm weather seeker.